Purina Puppy Chow Dog Food Review 2023: Recalls, Pros, and Cons

 If your pup suffers from food allergies or sensitivities or if you’re concerned about the ratio of corn-to-animal protein, then this might not be the best puppy food for you.
 Your veterinarian will be able to direct you to a better puppy food that provides the necessary nutrients without any of the potential allergy triggers.

 All in all, the Purina Puppy Chow line is a great starting point for new dog owners who want to see their puppy grow up to be strong and healthy.
-After all, isn’t that what we all want?
+After all, isn’t that what we really want?